 - 2.31.
 Insurers are reassured if firms can demonstrate expertise and experience in the firm's practice areas.
-For example, firms should be able to clearly define their core business, even if the firm is a general practice, as there are a number of practice areas which you will offer and a number of practice areas which you will offer and a number of practice areas which you will not. - 2.32.
+For example, firms should be able to clearly define their core business, even if the firm is a general practice, as there are a number of practice areas which you will offer and a number of practice areas which you will not. - 2.32.
 Firms should be clear on the areas in which they offer legal services, and those areas in which they do not offer legal services.
 Many claims arise in situations where firms agree to act in transactions where they were not sufficiently knowledgeable.
 In this way, small firms which practice in a number of different unrelated areas or firms which have recently set up and have little or no experience in their practice areas can be seen by insurers as presenting a higher risk.